oracle-devrel/devo.tutorials/deploy-apache-superset-with-mds-on-oci.md

   linkedin: freddescamps
   twitter: lefred
   github: lefred
-draft: true
 ---

-We already saw how easy it’s to deploy solutions on OCI using Terraform and Resource Manager’s Stack.
+It's easy to deploy solutions on OCI (Oracle Cloud Infrastructure) using Terraform and Resource Manager’s Stack.
 I’ve published several resources available on [this page](https://lefred.be/deploy-to-oci/).

-Today we will see how easy it’s to deploy Apache Superset on OCI using MySQL Data Service.
+Today we will see how easy it is to deploy Apache Superset on OCI using MySQL Data Service.

 Apache Superset is an open source BI, Reporting, Charting tool that competes with Tableau, Looker, etc.  For a list of companies that have deployed Superset, see [this page](https://github.com/apache/superset/blob/master/RESOURCES/INTHEWILD.md).